ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 Duration: 120 minutes

 In this exercise, you will implement a highly-available deployment of SAP HANA on Azure virtual machines (VMs).
-In this lab, you will be having access to **hanav2-ha-RG** where you can find the pre-deployed highly-available Azure infrastructure .
+In this lab, you will have access to Azure resource group **hanav2-ha-RG** where you can find the pre-deployed highly-available Azure infrastructure .
 You will use Ansible to deploy and configure all the SAP components.

 You will leverage the below artifact to complete this lab: